How To Find Your Signature Scent

 3. Consider the weather :

-it is important to keep in mind that while you are out on a hunt for signature scent, some fragrances’ would work well in colder days and some in summers!
+it is important to keep in mind that while you are out on a hunt for signature scent, some fragrances would work well in colder days and some in summers.
 While in summer, you would lean more towards something fresh and light as the fragrances notes would be stronger due to heat.
-In winters, a darker, muskier scent would be a better choice as they take longer to evaporate and take time to build up!
+In winters, a darker, muskier scent would be a better choice , as they take longer to evaporate and take time to build up!
 Choosing something that can work well in all the temperatures would be your best bet.
-Also don’t feel pressurise to get married to one fragrance, something that can work well

 4. Longevity :

 Even if other factors are in place but your perfume doesn’t last long than the entire factors are also irrelevant.
-There are different types of fragrance in the market, predominantly, EDP, EDC and EDF Eua De Cologne has 2 to 6 % fragrance concentration and lasts up to 2 hours, eua de parfum has up to 15-20% Concentration and lastly the most which is 5 to 8 hours, eau de toilette has concentration of – 5-15% and lasts up to 3 hours and eua Fraiche 1-3% and lasts the least, which is one hour.
+There are different types of fragrance in the market, predominantly, EDP, EDC and EDF Eua De Cologne has 2 to 6 % fragrance concentration and lasts up to 2 hours, eau de toilette has fragrance concentration of 5 to 15% and lasts up to 3 hours and lastly we have, eua de parfum that has fragrance concentration of 15-20% and lasts the most which is 5 to 8 hours.so, choose your fragrances accordingly.

+With these tips and tricks , we are sure you would easily find your signature scent!
+Do let us know in the comment section, if this helped.

 For breaking news and live news updates, like us on Facebook or follow us on Twitter and Instagram.
 Read more on Latest Fashion News on India.com.